Cambridgeshire Guided Busway: Infrastructure

 Wheel-on-kerb method: on the guideway, small wheels touching the kerbs keep the buses in the centre and the bus driver lets go of the steering wheel.

 The busway is designed for buses travelling at 55 mph, slowing to 30 mph where it crosses public highways.
 Bus drivers are asked to drive as they would do on a normal road.
 Guidance is achieved using the guidewheel-on-concrete-kerb method, with the busway constructed from pre-cast concrete sections that are 15 m long and 2.6 m wide.
 Additionally, the guide wheels will aid close positioning at slightly modified bus stops within the on-street sections.

 The busway is 6 m wide, consisting of two 2.6 m wide tracks separated by a central reservation of 80 cm.
 Between Cambridge and St Ives there is also a 4 m wide (maximum) bridleway/maintenance track to one side and a 70 cm evacuation strip to the other creating a total width of 10.7 m.
 Where necessary it is narrower; for example through the Trumpington cutting where there is a single busway with a narrower maintenance-only track giving a total width of approximately 6.3 m.
 In 2010, proposals were made to reduce the width of the bridleway, narrowing it to 3 m and increasing the height in order to combat flooding.
 Elevated sections have two evacuation strips at busway level with the bridleway/maintenance track at the base of the embankment.
 The bridleway is usable by people on foot, bicycle and horse.

 The 6 m width of the busway is narrower than the 9.3 m width of a single-carriageway rural all-purpose road built to 2009 standards (excluding attendant verges and footpaths/cyclepaths in both cases).
 A conventional road would have been too wide to fit on top of existing railway embankments and across the under-bridges along parts of the route.
 The maintenance track is either adjacent to the busway on flat land, or to one side at the foot of the former railway embankments—the combined width of the maintenance track and the busway being considerably wider than that of the railway it had replaced.
 To negotiate Trumpington Cutting on the southern section, a narrower maintenance track was required, along with the use of a bi-directional single-track busway to fit the width of the former double-track railway line.
 The southern section is restricted to single-decker buses.
-In May 2012 the County Council received a petition calling for better night-time lighting for the bridleway alongside the southern section, and the need for this was subsequently acknowledged by the Council.
-Work on lighting was completed in autumn 2015.
+In May 2012, the County Council received a petition calling for better night-time lighting for the bridleway alongside the southern section, and the need for this was subsequently acknowledged by the Council.
+Work on lighting was completed in autumn of 2015.